airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 :::note

-Source-defined cursors or primary keys are selected automatically and cannot be changed in the table.
+Source-defined cursors and primary keys are selected automatically and cannot be changed in the table.

 :::

 4. Click on a stream to display the stream details panel.

-5. Toggle on the fields you want to include in the sync, toggle off the fields you do not want to include, or toggle all fields on or off by using the toggle in the table header.
+5. Toggle individual fields to include or exclude them in the sync, or use the toggle in the table header to select all fields at once.

 :::note

 * You can only deselect top-level fields.
 You cannot deselect nested fields.
 * The Airbyte platform may read all data from the source (depending on the source), but it will only write data to the destination from fields you selected.
 Deselecting fields will not prevent the Airbyte platform from reading them.
-* When you refresh the schema, new fields will be selected by default, even if you have previously deselected fields in that stream.
+* When you refresh the schema, newly added fields will be selected by default, even if you have previously deselected fields in that stream.

 :::

-6. Select the **Cursor** or **Primary key** if there are dropdowns in those fields.
+6. Depending on the sync mode you chose for your connection, you can select the **Cursor** or **Primary key** for individual fields in this table.

 7. Click the **X** to close the stream details panel.